 - Organisations that coordinate complementary monitoring schemes or capacity building programmes.

-The Strategic Working Group that steers the Partnership is made up of:
+The Strategic Working Group that steers the Partnership consists of:

 Dr. Johan Mooij (Member Delegate for Germany), Wetlands International Members Representative and Chairman.